Swiss finance minister says U.S. tax deal can be reached

 "I think that we will find a deal and that we will have a solution," Eveline Widmer-Schlumpf said in an interview with Swiss television on the sidelines of the World Economic Forum.

-Widmer-Schlumpf said she would meet U.S. Attorney General Eric Holder in the next few weeks in her latest bid to end U.S. tax investigations into a number of Swiss banks, including Credit Suisse CSGN.VX and Julius Baer BAER.VX.
+Widmer-Schlumpf said she would meet U.S. Attorney General Eric Holder in the next few weeks in her latest bid to end U.S. tax investigations into a number of Swiss banks, including Credit Suisse and Julius Baer.

 "We are in very close discussions now," she told a news conference at the Forum in Davos, but declined to give a timetable for the talks on the thorny issue which have dragged on for two years.